Skip to main content

 This Alert Rule would suppress similar recurring incidents that your team has already resolved in the last X seconds.
 A similar incident according to Zenduty is a previous incident created with the same entity_id as the new incoming alert.
 This can be applied in cases where the issue has been resolved in Zenduty but the alert source is still sending alerts shortly after a similar incident was resolved.

-Example 6: Changing Alert Type for Non-Prod Alerts to Warnings
+Example 5: Changing Alert Type for Non-Prod Alerts to Warnings

-Example 7: Auto-Resolve Incidents
+Example 6: Auto-Resolve Incidents

 The above alert rule would automatically resolve an incident when receiving an alert with Closed mentioned in the title.

-Example 8: Prevent Certain Incidents from Auto-Resolving
+Example 7: Prevent Certain Incidents from Auto-Resolving

 If there's an Incident with security mentioned in the title, the above rule will attach the Resolved Alert to the Incident as an Info Alert, prevent auto-resolution and attach a note letting responders know that there's manual investigation required.

-Example 9: Sync Alert Entity ID with Integration Source
+Example 8: Sync Alert Entity ID with Integration Source

-In the below example, if we have a key metric.name available in the payload JSON path, Zenduty will use its value as the entity id; overriding the default entity id.
+In the below example, if we have a key metric.name available in the payload JSON path, Zenduty will use its value as the entity_id; overriding the default entity_id.

-Every alert coming from an integration source has an `entity_id`.
+Every alert coming from an integration source has an entity_id.

-An `entity_id` points to a resource or an entity in the source application, for eg: the `entity_id` of an alert from Jira will be its `Ticket ID`.
+An entity_id points to a resource or an entity in the source application, for eg: the entity_id of an alert from Jira will be its Ticket ID.

 There are some tools integrating with Zenduty that allow you to use a custom payload for notifications.
 In such cases, it is possible to sync the Zenduty Alert Entity ID with a user-specified value being sent by the integration, enabling easier association and collation if required.

-Example 10: Changing Alert Entity ID of Incoming Alerts
+Example 9: Changing Alert Entity ID of Incoming Alerts

-The above rule would collate all incidents with a certain matching phrase into a single incident by changing their entity id to a preset value.
+The above rule would collate all incidents with a certain matching phrase into a single incident by changing their entity_id to a preset value.
 This may be useful to collect similar incidents with a single course-of-action fix or repetitive warnings together.

 Hashed Entity ID